fatemeKholousi/fatemeKholousi/README.md

-### you are very welcome to my GitHub account page  :)  my name is Fateme, you can call me Fatte-master on SNS
+### you are very welcome to my GitHub account page  :)  my name is Fateme, you can call me Fatte-master on the SNS

- I started learning JS at late 2020 when I had no Idea how big JS world is.
+ I started learning JS at late 2020, when I had no Idea how big JS world is.
- Recently I figured out "JS is my Ninja way"! (you know if you know...) so I believe in teamwork and not giving up.
+ Recently I figured out "JS is my Ninja way"! so I believe in teamwork and not giving up just like a Shinobi

-Some Of My Skills: JS / HTML / CSS / TS(although I'm not a fan!)
+Some Of My Skills: JS / HTML / CSS / TS / React